 “Skateboarding brings people together, creating long-lasting friendships, builds determination and confidence, and all while promoting a healthy lifestyle,” said iconic skateboarder and founder of The Skatepark Project, Tony Hawk.
 “We want to help provide a place for that sense of community and support at the Banks for people of all ages.
 The local community deserves to have a safe, designated skate space that provides a sense of belonging.”

-The project will break ground in the spring of this year.
 A detailed plan of the project can be found here.